ImadSaddik/ImadSaddik/README.md

 <img alt="GitHub" src="https://img.shields.io/badge/View_repository-171515?logo=github&amp;logoColor=white">

-A fascinating journey into the world of language models.
-This course guides you through training a custom language model using personal chat data from platforms like WhatsApp and Telegram.
-Learn the complete process from data preparation to deployment, and create an AI that mimics individual communication styles.
+This course is made for beginners who want to learn how to train a language model from scratch to talk like a person.
+I covered a lot of topics, like using chat data from platforms like WhatsApp and Telegram, preparing the data, training the base model, fine-tuning, and more.